luxiao10/CeDAR_reproduction/README.txt

 There are three folders: src, data, analysis.
 1. Folder src store all functions used to summarize result or generate figures.
-2. Folder data store datasets used in simulation or realdata analysis.
+2. Folder data store datasets used in simulation and partial data used in realdata analysis.
+For data sets not available in this folder, please check the instructions in corresponding script to get access to the code.
 3. Folder analysis contains all R scripts that perform simulation and real data analysis.

 Before running provided code: